A deliciously healthy chunky granola that’s naturally sweetened with maple syrup.

-What’s more, this recipe calls for soaked nuts and seeds, making them more easily digestible for the body, as they contain fewer antinutrients like phytic acid and enzyme inhibitors.
+What’s more, this recipe incorporates soaked nuts and seeds, making this mix more easily digestible for the body, as it contains fewer antinutrients like phytic acid and enzyme inhibitors.

 Before we get started in learning how to make this oat-free granola – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!